Aman72095/polygon01/README.md

-# ERC20 Goerli to Mumbai Bridge Using fxPortal
+# ERC20 Sepolia to amoy Bridge Using fxPortal
 This project demonstrates how to use the fxPortal contracts to transfer ERC20 tokens from sepolia to amoy.

 ### Steps for Bridging